navasmontilla/CAELUM/README.md

 - Linear scalar transport
 - Burgers' equation
-- Compressible Euler equations
+- Compressible Euler equations (single and multicomponent)
-- Multicomponent compressible Euler equations

 The compressible Euler equations allow the simulation of shockaves and their interaction with solid boundaries.
 In the following figure, the interaction of a blast wave with a solid body is shown.